 - A chance to apply special talents and knowledge

 - The opportunity to make a lifetime of difference in a short time

-For more insight, check out the website of the Florida Department of Children and Families.
+For more insight, check out the department's website.

-Gillian Moxey, community relations coordinator of ChildNet Palm Beach County, and Berdie Duvelsaint, director of program services for Friends of Foster Children, answer these questions concerning foster parenting:
+Gillian Moxey, former community relations coordinator of ChildNet Palm Beach County, and Berdie Duvelsaint, former director of program services for Friends of Foster Children in West Palm Beach, answer these questions concerning foster parenting:

 Moxey: You can begin by visiting ChildNet’s website or by calling ChildNet’s foster parent recruitment hotline at 561-352-2501.
 Once you contact ChildNet, we will connect you with a foster management agency that will provide additional information as needed.

 Duvelsaint: With more than 1,600 children in foster care in our community, programs like Friends of Foster Children and ChildNet are crucial to the community.
 You can start by visiting our website to get valuable information on the process.

 Duvelsaint: Children enter the foster-care system as a result of abuse and neglect, with nearly 30 percent of these children exhibiting severe emotional, behavioral or developmental problems.
 That said, many children prove extremely resilient and, when given a stable home with nurturing parents, are able to overcome their initial difficulties and lead happy, healthy lives.
 To help foster parents and children throughout the process, Friends of Foster Children offers access to numerous monthly support networks that provide 24/7 on-call support services, training classes, counseling, continuing education and many other avenues of support.

 Q: WHAT CAN I EXPECT FINANCIALLY?
 IS THERE A COST, OR PERHAPS A STIPEND FOR REIMBURSEMENT?